citizenweb3/.github/profile/README.md

 # Citizen Web3

-(Previously Citizen Cosmos)
+(previously Citizen Cosmos)

 ## TL;DR

-Citizen Web3, as a project started in 2020, finding roots in ancap vibes, personal values of building a better society, ecosystem development and networking.
+Citizen Web3, as a project, started in 2020.
+Finding roots in ancap vibes, personal values in building a better society, ecosystem development and networking.
 Today, Citizen Web3 is an active member of the web3 galaxy.
-We provide, non-custodial, infrastructure as a validator across the blockchain space, which allows us to work on various public goods projects and contribute to the development of web3.
+We are blockchain agnostic and decentralization maximalists.
+We provide, noncustodial, infrastructure as a validator across the blockchain space, which allows us to work on various public goods, and contribute to the development of web3.

 Our public good projects:
-- A [Web3-focused podcast](https://www.citizenweb3.com/episodes), discovering the people that contribute to building the decentralized world and turn code into decentralized applications.
+- [Citizen Web3 Podcast](https://www.citizenweb3.com/episodes): discovering the people that contribute to building the decentralized world and turn code into decentralized applications
-- validatorinfo.com: Validator-centic, multichain explorer / dashboard that helps to discover validators across the web3 galaxy ([in the making](https://validatorinfo.com/)).
+- [ValidatorInfo.com](https://validatorinfo.com): validator focused, multichain explorer / dashboard that helps to discover validators across the web3 galaxy
 - [Web3 Society:](https://t.me/web_3_society) a community that helps, learns and resents tribalism.
-Including future DAO incentives (NA at the moment).
+Including future DAO incentives (NA at the moment)
-- Bare-metal, Web3-focused infrastructure, [including validator nodes](https://www.citizenweb3.com/staking), public RPC endpoints, testnets and relaying.
+- [Validator Infra](https://www.citizenweb3.com/staking): self-hosted, bare-metal infrastructure.
+Independent off the grid infra, including public endpoints, testnets, relaying
-- (NA at the moment) Bazaar: NFTs, Merchandise, Decentraland.
+- (NA at the moment) Bazaar: NFTs, Merchandise, Decentraland

-We believe that blockchains should be viewed as digital nations and by using the tools that we hold, we help to build and bring value to these nations.
-If we believe that a `city` can be prosperous, and it meets our values, we start to work around it.
-In turn, the citizens of the city, read - blockchain users, delegate tokens to Citizen Web3 validator.
+We believe that blockchains should be viewed as digital nations.
+By using the tools that we hold, we help to build and bring value to these nations.
+Once we believe that a `city` can be prosperous, and it meets our values, we start to work around it.
+In turn, the citizens of the city, read - blockchain users, delegate tokens to our validator - Citizen Web3.

-We believe in a decentralized web3 without tribalism, with better communication between various ecosystems, and across all of the blockchain space.
-We dream of of a web3 with infrastructure independent of the grid.
-A web3 without enforcment.
-We believe that its possible to build.
-May the code be with you...
+We believe in a decentralized web3 without tribalism.
+In better communication between various ecosystems.
+We dream of a web3 with infrastructure independent off the grid.
+A web3 without enforcement.

+> May the code be with you...

 ## Manifesto